-Did you not threaten to overrule him, Paxman?
-Did you not threaten to overrule your editor when he told you that he was going to let you finish your career in such an embarrassing and God-awful fashion that you’d end up looking like more of a nipple than Boris Johnson?
+Did you threaten to overrule him, Paxman?
+Did you threaten to overrule your editor when he told you that he was going to let you finish your career in such an embarrassing fashion?
 Did you?
 Answer the question.
-Did you not threaten to overrule him?
+Did you threaten to overrule him?
 Did you?
 DID YOU?
 You should have.

 A friend of mine admitted that he wept – wept! – as the credits rolled last night.
 I was split on the matter; weep or vomit, weep or vomit.
-Actually, I wasn’t sure whether to weep, vomit or breathe a sigh of relief.
-For if this had been just a regular episode of Newsnight, Paxman would surely have been fired.
+If this had been a regular episode of Newsnight, Paxman would surely have been fired.

 And so when his editor thrust him into various positions where he was forced to do something other than be a bastard – such as be funny on a tandem (which has never been a funny scenario to put anyone through even when they did it on Last of the Summer Wine) – he came across a loser.
 Only at the end, with the start of the valedictory music (which the editor clearly hadn’t okayed with Paxo) did Paxman’s professionalism return and his face re-assume its usual why-am-I-surrounded-by-such-cretins look.